hkzlab/pontag/README.md

 ### Configuration
 The board can be configured during powerup by pressing the mouse keys.
 The configuration will be retained for all subsequent boots.
-To configure the board you must keep the mouse button pessed during a reset of the board.
+To configure the board you must keep the mouse button pressed during a reset/bootup.
 A sequence of **15 slow blinks** will notify the user of the accepted command, then the board will be reset with the new configuration.

 * **Left mouse button pressed**: Switches between simple Microsoft protocol and Microsoft protocol with wheel (**DEFAULT:** MS+Wheel)
 * **Right mouse button pressed**: Switches mouse resolution, switching between 1, 2, 4 or 8 counts per mm traveled (**DEFAULT:** 4 counts per mm)